Skip to main content

 Common changes

-A few preference changes most users end up making.
+A few preference changes most users make.

 • Raise the cpc_spike consecutive observations count from 3 to 7 days if your account has volatile auction pricing day to day.